QXL4515/wBSRM/README.md

   1、Run it in the exlipse as a application;

-  2、Export it into a runnable JAR file and then you can double click it to run OR you can run it in the command with the command "javaw -jar ***.jar(*** is your customized jar name)".
+  2、Export it into a runnable JAR file and then you can double click it to run OR you can run it in the command with the command "javaw -jar (Your custom jar name).jar".

 #Further Reading
   Pengcheng Zhang, Yuan Zhuang, Hareton Leung, Wei Song, Yu Zhou: